fathim125/CPU_Design/README.md

 | 50   | ADD R2, R0, #13     | shouldn’t happen              | 1110 0010 1000 0000 0010 0000 0000 1101 | E280200D |
 | 54   | ADD R2, R0, #10     | shouldn’t happen              | 1110 0010 1000 0000 0010 0000 0000 1010 | E280200A |
 | 58   | STR R2, [R0, #84]   | mem[84] = 7                   | 1110 0101 1000 0000 0010 0101 0100 0000 | E5802054 |

+The final output of mem[84] = 7 demonstrates that the CPU design executes the test program successfully and adheres to the expected behavior.

 ---